-There are over 30,000 doers, builders, and makers at Colorado State who share the same core values which define us as a land-grant institution and keep our community strong.
+There are over 30,000 doers, builders, and makers at Colorado State who share the same core values that define us as a land-grant institution and strengthen our community.
 These values provide a solid foundation and, no matter how they’re interpreted, always give the CSU community something more to strive for.

 What We Stand For